|

 documented out-of-pocket costs directly related to the domain

-name; or (ii) you have registered the domain name
+(ii) you have registered the domain name

 in order to prevent the owner of the trademark or service mark